-Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs giving notice that no hunting is permitted on the land.
-The name of the person posting the land must appear on each sign in legible characters.
-The signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards (one-half mile) apart.
+Only the owner or tenant, or an individual authorized by the owner, may post land either electronically or by placing physical signs giving notice that no hunting is permitted on the land.
+The name of the person posting the land must appear on each physical sign in legible characters.
+Physical signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards (one-half mile) apart.
 For land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.